Social Worker and Director - Jeffrey Summers

 In most instances, by the time you've made the decision to come to Jeffrey's House, or any other Sober Environment, you most likely are coming because of one of the following reasons: 1.
 You have exhausted all other housing options with family and friends, 2.
 You were recently incarcerated, are on probation, or parole, or 3.
 Your addiction has left you jobless and on the verge of homelessness.
 Whatever your circumstances were, as to the reason you came to Jeffrey's House, are irrelevant once you arrive.
 From that day forth, we are helping you to build your confidence, self esteem, character, and work ethic.
 We do this by remaining upbeat, positive, and working as a team to resolve any personal issues you have, as well as group issues that arise in the house.
 You are also building your confidence, self esteem, character, and work ethic, everyday that you don't use drugs or alcohol.
 This is assured by NA/AA meetings, group encouragement, and 3 mandatory drug test per week.

-At Jeffrey's House, we do not view our program and housing as either permanent or temporary, because each and every client handles recovery differently.
-We've had some clients who haven't lasted one week, while others have been with us for two and three years.
-As long as a client is doing all the things that we require them to do, and is continuing their sobriety, we want them to stay as long as they want.
-Contrary to that, if a client is found to have used drugs or alcohol, isn't contributing to the house regarding chores or finances, or is negatively disturbing the house, we have to immediately ask them to leave.
+At Jeffrey's House, we do not view our housing and its rules and regulations as either permanent or temporary, because each and every resident handles recovery differently.
+We've had some residents who haven't lasted one week, while others have been with us for two and three years.
+As long as a resident is doing all the things that we require them to do, and is continuing their sobriety, we want them to stay as long as they want.
+Contrary to that, if a resident is found to have used drugs or alcohol, isn't contributing to the house regarding chores or finances, or is negatively disturbing the house, we have to immediately ask them to leave.
 One bad apple spoils the whole bunch!

 If we can be of assistance, please contact us at email@example.com or 978.770.7288.